Error coins value guide — every U.S. denomination

 The striking process produces the broadest category of errors.
 Off-center strikes happen when a planchet isn't properly centered under the dies.
 Double strikes happen when a coin isn't ejected before the next strike.
 Die caps form when a coin adheres to a die.
 Wrong planchet errors that originated in planchet prep are confirmed here when the wrong-size blank is actually struck.

 Post-striking handling produces errors unique to certain modern coins.
-Presidential Dollar edge lettering is applied after striking — meaning the missing edge lettering error could only exist in the post-strike handling stage.
+Presidential Dollar edge lettering is applied after striking — meaning the missing edge lettering error could only exist at this final stage.
+The Presidential Dollar "In God We Trust" missing motto errors were among the most widely publicized modern coin errors in recent decades.

 Getting Your Error Coins Graded